bytesenseidk/Syntax-N-Modules/README.md

-# Python-Tricks
+# Syntax & Modules
-Diffferent tips and tricks for clean and effective python programming
+Diffferent syntax and module examples for Python